smj007/Model_Architectures/README.md

 **TO DEBUG :**
-- Capsule Neural Networks (TF 2.0)
+- Capsule Neural Networks (PyTorch)

 **To DO :**
 - VAE